 Make a family plan

-Are you going to host Christmas, or are you visiting your parents and in-laws?
-If you are hosting, a smart way to avoid stress on Christmas is to have a Nuki Smart Lock and share smart access with your guests.
+Are you going to invite your parents for Christmas, or are you visiting your parents and in-laws?
+If you are hosting, a smart way to avoid stress on Christmas is to have a Nuki Smart Lock and share smart access with your family.
 You can give them digital access once, regularly, or anytime you want.
 Are you still getting ready, and your guests have arrived?
 No problem!
 Nuki opens the door for your loved ones for you.

 Write a gift list